theresa-e/jobbuddy/README.md

 # JobBuddy
 ## Synopsis
 JobBuddy is a solo project built using MongoDB, Angular, Express.js, Node.js, jQuery, and the Bulma.io framework.
 It will allow users to create accounts, post jobs to share, organize study groups, and communicate on a message board.
-Users will also able to favorite positions they're interested to add them to their dashboard.
+Users will also able to favorite positions they're interested in and add them to their dashboard.

 ## Features
 This project is in progress.
 Below are user stories I'm working on implementing: